When Execution Is Cheap, Judgment Becomes Scarce

 Execution scales with tools.
 Judgment scales with context, experience, and accountability.

-A junior rep can send personalized outreach to 900 accounts in an afternoon.
+A junior rep can send personalised outreach to 900 accounts in an afternoon.
 The tooling exists.
 Knowing which 42 accounts are actually reachable, which 13 have budget timing that aligns, and which 7 deserve the founder’s time.
 That knowledge comes from closing deals, losing deals, and learning which patterns repeat.

 In enterprise GTM, this gap widens daily.
 Execution becomes abundant.
 Judgment becomes scarce.
-The teams that understand this pull away from those still optimizing for output.

 What Judgment Actually Looks Like

 When Salesforce was expanding beyond its initial SMB success into enterprise accounts, Marc Benioff started flying to meet with individual CIOs at large enterprises, spending days on single accounts that hadn’t committed to anything.
-The team had built momentum with hundreds of mid-market companies.
 The execution machine was working.
 Benioff read something different.

 Enterprise required a different motion entirely.
 He studied political landscapes, understood procurement cycles, and built relationships that would take years to convert.
+Recognising when the playbook needs to change, even while the current one works, is what separated Salesforce from competitors who kept applying an SMB playbook at larger companies.

 The Questions That Matter